 Update: Prime Minister Jack Guy Lafontant resigned today (Saturday, July 14).
 Details here.

 On Thursday, the government in Haiti announced a roll back of fuel subsidies that would result in increases of 31% to 50% of the cost of gasoline, diesel, and kerosene.
-Gas prices are already extremely high in Haiti, but with the increases, a liter of gas was projected to cost $5 (for perspective, that is almost $19 a gallon!).
+Gas prices are already extremely high in Haiti, but with the increases, a gallon of gas was projected to cost $5.

 The announcement led to protests throughout the country, in which 3 people were killed on Friday, business were looted and buildings set on fire.
 On Saturday President Moïse cancelled the rollback of subsidies, and yet protests continued, with people calling for Moïse to step down.